pustotnik/zenmake/docs/why.rst

 CMake.
 For example, authors of Meson wrote that wildcards slow things down.
 I don't agree with the position of developers of Meson and CMake that specifying target files with a wildcard is a bad thing.
-Yes, I agree that for big projects with a lot of files it can be slow in some cases.
+I agree that for big projects with a lot of files it can be slow in some cases.
 But for all others it should be fast enough.
 Why didn't they make it as an option?
 I don't know.
-An alternative with an external command in Meson doesn't work very well, and authors of Meson know about it.
-In WAF I have no problem with wildcards.
+An alternative with an external command in Meson doesn't work very well, and authors of Meson should know about it.
+There is no such a problem with wildcards in Waf.

 **Scons**

-Nowadays we have WAF.
-Scons is too old and slow.
+Nowadays we have Waf.
+Scons is too slow.

 **Premake/GENie**